-- Performance measures (e.g. the accuracy of the current classifier): independent of the hypothesis language, generally applicable. - Properties of the classification model (e.g. the complexity of the current rules): dependent on a particular hypothesis language, applicable only to some classifiers. - Properties of the data (e. g. class distribution, attribute value distribution, current top attributes according to a feature ranking criterion, or current characteristic of relevant documents like cluster memberships): independent of the hypothesis language, generally applicable.
+• Performance measures (e. g. the accuracy of the current classifier): independent of the hypothesis language, generally applicable.

+- Properties of the classification model (e. g. the complexity of the current rules): dependent on a particular hypothesis language, applicable only to some classifiers. - Properties of the data (e. g. class distribution, attribute value distribution, current top attributes according to a feature ranking criterion, or current characteristic of relevant documents like cluster memberships): independent of the hypothesis language, generally applicable.

-The indicators of the window adjustment heuristic of the FLORA algorithms (Widmer & Kubat 1996), for example, are the accuracy and the coverage of the current concept description, i. e. the number of positive instances covered by the current hypothesis divided by the number of literals in this hypothesis.
+The indicators of the window adjustment heuristic of the FLORA algorithms [15], for example, are the accuracy and the coverage of the current concept description, i. e. the number of positive instances covered by the current hypothesis divided by the number of literals in this hypothesis.
 Obviously the coverage can only be computed for rule-based classifiers.
+The SIFTER information filtering system [7] determines clusters of similar documents and monitors the probability to be relevant for documents of each cluster seperately.
+Changes in the user interest are recognized by changes of these probabilities.
+The performance of the classifier is not monitored.
+This approach is independent of the learning method underlying the system.

-The window adjustment approach for text classification problems proposed in this paper, only uses performance measures as indicators, because they can be applied across different learning methods and are expected to be the most reliable indicators.
-For the computation of performance measures like accuracy, user feedback about the true class of a filtered document is needed.
+The window adjustment approach for text classification problems proposed in this paper only uses performance measures as indicators, because they can be applied across different learning methods and are expected to be the most reliable indicators.
+The computation of performance measures like accuracy requires user feedback about the true class of filtered documents.
 In some applications only partial user feedback is available to the filtering system.
 For the experiments described in this paper, complete feedback about all filtered documents is assumed.
-In most information filtering tasks, the irrelevant documents significantly outnumber the relevant documents.
-Hence a default rule predicting all new documents to be irrelevant can achieve a high accuracy, because the accuracy does not distinguish between different types of misclassifications.
-Obviously the accuracy alone is only of limited use as performance measure and indicator for text classification systems.
-Therefore the measures recall and precision are used as indicators in addition to the accuracy (see section Text Representation above). because they measure the performance on the smaller, ususally more important class of relevant documents.
+In most information filtering tasks, the irrelevant documents significantly outnumber the relevant documents and a default rule predicting all new documents to be irrelevant achieves a high accuracy, because accuracy does not distinguish between different types of misclassifications.
+As equation (1) shows, the accuracy does not only depend on a, but on d, the number of non-relevant documents classified correctly, as well.
+If d is assumed to be a very large, constant number, the accuracy does not reflect concept changes as much as recall and precision (equations (2) and (3)) and hence is alone only of limited use as performance metric and indicator for text classifiers.
+Therefore the metrics recall and precision are used as indicators in addition to accuracy, because they assess the performance on the smaller, usually more important class of relevant documents.

-Adaptive Window Adjustment
+3.2 Adaptive Window Adjustment

-The documents are presented to the filtering system in batches.
-Each batch is a sequence of several documents from the stream of texts to be filtered.
+The texts are presented to the filtering system in batches.
+Each batch is a sequence of several texts from the stream of documents to be filtered.
 In order to recognize concept changes, the values of the three indicators accuracy, recall, and precision are monitored over time and the average value and the standard sample error are computed for each of these indicators based on the last M batches at each time step.
-Each indicator value is compared to a confidence interval of α times the standard error around the average value of the particular indicator, where the confidence niveau α is a user-defined constant $(\alpha > 0)$.
+Each indicator value is compared to a confidence interval of α times the standard error around the average value of this indicator.
+The confidence niveau α is a user-defined constant ($\alpha > 0$).
 If the indicator value is smaller than the lower end point of this interval, a concept change is suspected.
 In this case, a further test determines, whether the change is abrupt and radical (concept shift) or rather gradual and slow (concept drift).
-If the current indicator value is smaller than its predecessor times a user-defined constant β ($0 < \beta < 1$), a concept shift is suspected, otherwise a concept drift.
+If the current indicator value is smaller than its predecessor times a user-defined constant β (0 < β < 1), a concept shift is suspected, otherwise a concept drift.